All pieces performed in RSL Graded Music exams fall into one of four categories:

 Simplification or reduction in demand can occur through changes to tempo, duration, style/groove, notes and rhythms, dynamics, and/or articulation; or via perceived ‘assistance’ to the candidate such as the presence of the solo part, cues, or ‘leading’ auditory material on the backing track, or removal/adaptation of the backing track so that candidates can employ flexibility of timing when this was not intended.

-If a Free Choice Piece or Adapted Repertoire is judged by the examiner to reduce the level of demand / outcomes required for the grade, this will be treated as a ‘partial submission’ which will impact on the level of achievement possible within the examination and will be reflected in the marks and comments.
+Free Choice Piece and Adapted Repertoire will be assessed by the examiner to the extent to which outcomes required for the grade are demonstrated, and this will be reflected in the marks and comments.

 NB.
-The following case will always be interpreted as reducing the level of demand:
+The following case will always be interpreted as reducing the extent to which outcomes for the grade are met:

-The following case will always be interpreted as having equivalent demand:
+The following case will always be interpreted as enabling all outcomes for the grade to be met:

 Please e-mail us at info@rslawards.com with details of the proposed piece(s)/adaptations, instrument and grade.
 A full reply will be given no later than 4 weeks after payment of the approval fee (£10) which will be facilitated via an online link that we will e-mail to you.